 Your baby may not remember all of the things that you do this year, but he will take it all in and experience Christmas.
 Celebrating with your baby is also a wonderful way for you to personally enjoy the season even more and create many fond memories to look back on.

 Baby’s first Christmas doesn’t have to be complicated.
 You can make it as simple or as lavish as you want.
 You can go all out with the ideas below or go with a more laid back approach.

 1. Walk around and look at lights.

-Find out if there are any places near you that have Christmas light displays where you can get out and walk.
+Baby may not be able to see many Christmas lights from his car seat, so find out if there are any places near you that have Christmas light displays where you can get out and walk.
 Your baby will have a blast taking in all of the Christmas lights and sounds!

 2. Get Christmas pictures as a family.

 You won’t want to miss seeing how much your baby has changed from this year to the next!
 Either schedule a photo shoot with a photographer, or ask a friend to get a picture of your family.

 You can even include your picture in your Christmas card.

 3. Read Christmas Books.

 Take a trip to the library and check out some Christmas books or start your own Christmas book collection and order a few books to have for years to come.